ay-lab/GhmCN/README.md

 195370000 195360000 82.6174691895984
 195370000 195370000 77.7522404318486
 ```
-The **ice-normalized output** from [Hi-C-Pro](https://github.com/nservant/HiC-Pro) requires heavy reformatting to achieve this simpler structure. ice-normalized data is shown as a 3-row file with thousands of columns where the coordinate (1st and 2nd row) is written in scientific notation.
+The **ice-normalized output** from [Hi-C-Pro](https://github.com/nservant/HiC-Pro) requires heavy reformatting to achieve this simpler structure. ice-normalized data are 3-row files with thousands of columns where the coordinate (1st and 2nd row) is written in scientific notation.
 The third row contains the normalized contact information.
-We added a set of auxiliary scripts to ease the reformatting from these 3xN for a Nx3.
+We added a set of auxiliary scripts to ease the reformatting from these 3xN for a Nx3 matrix.
 We understand that an option was to load the matrix as a whole, transpose it and store back but we hit memory limitations in multiple instances.
 These aux functions/scripts make use of `Perl` and `R` languages.

 ```
 # Uncompressing our zedono deposit under GhmCN/example: